auvents-brave/Stheno/README.md

 # Sthenô

+> Note
+>
+> **Sthenô** (Σθεννώ), another of the three Gorgon sisters in Greek mythology and sister to **Euryale** and **Medusa**, is traditionally depicted as immortal.
+Her name conveys “strength” or “might,” underscoring themes of endurance and power.
+This reference aligns with the library’s focus on robust, reusable components.

 Sthenô is a small, cross-platform Swift package that consolidates reusable, context-independent components.
 It focuses on well-scoped building blocks with clear APIs, thorough DocC documentation, and solid unit test coverage, designed to be adopted piecemeal across apps, frameworks, and tools.

 Sthenô depends only on [swift-log](https://github.com/apple/swift-log) for structured logging, ensuring consistent and configurable diagnostics across platforms while keeping the overall dependency footprint minimal.